Abu Ghraib torture and prisoner abuse: War on terror

 The war on terror, also known as the Global War on Terrorism, is an international military campaign launched by the United States government after the September 11 attacks.
 U.S. President George W. Bush first used the phrase "war on terrorism" on September 16, 2001, and then used the phrase "war on terror" a few days later in a speech to Congress.
-In the latter speech, Bush stated, "Our enemy is a radical network of terrorists and every government that supports them."
+In the latter speech, George W. Bush stated, "Our enemy is a radical network of terrorists and every government that supports them."

 Iraq War

-The Iraq War began in March 2003 as an invasion of Ba'athist Iraq by a force led by the United States.
-The Ba'athist government led by Saddam Hussein was toppled within a month.
+The Iraq War began in March 2003 as an invasion of Ba'athist Iraq by a United States-led force.
+The Saddam Hussein-led Ba'athist government was toppled within a month.
 This conflict was followed by a longer phase of fighting in which an insurgency emerged to oppose the occupying forces and the post-invasion Iraqi government.
 During this insurgency, the United States was in the role of an occupying power.